Often used in the Concept Video

 - A more humorous version occurs at the beginning of the Super Viral Brothers' video for "Captain Cessna," with the singer's father describing his run-in with the titular Captain.

 - "I Can't Dance" by Genesis ends with one of these.
-It's an homage/parody of the segment that originally closed Michael Jackson's "Black and White".
+It's an homage/parody of the segment that originally closed Michael Jackson's "Black and White" from Dangerous.

 - Also "Jesus He Knows Me," which opens with Phil Collins as an unscrupulous televangelist asking viewers to contribute eighteen million dollars to the Lord.